kaushalb/help-me-play-music/README.md

 # MP3 Chord Detection Script

-A Python script that analyzes MP3 audio files to extract chord progressions using chromagram analysis and template matching.
+A Python script that analyzes MP3 audio files and live audio recordings to extract chord progressions using chromagram analysis and template matching.

 ## Features